top of page

 AI marketing has become an increasingly convenient tool for businesses and brands of all sizes.
 One such foundational tool is the Facebook chatbot, which can be used to keep your page active and informative at all times.
 You can employ the chatbot to answer common questions, provide information or simply send a friendly “we’ll get back to you soon” message at times when no one’s actively monitoring your page to respond to Facebook messages.

 When it comes to Facebook marketing, understanding your target audience is a key starting point.
 Who your Facebook marketing strategy is aimed at will help you decide what types of content will resonate with them best.
-Developing a consistent presence is also important for any successful Facebook marketing effort, and as you’ll see, both organic posts as well as paid advertising can be included in your strategy for long-term success.
+Developing a consistent presence is also important for any successful Facebook marketing effort.
+As you’ll see, both organic posts and paid advertising can be included in your strategy for long-term success.

 Facebook marketing and advertising examples